rayahz/Power-method/README.md

 ### LIST OF FILES

-- Makefile        Contains the compilation rules
+- `Makefile`      Contains the compilation rules
-- READMEmd        This file
+- `README.md`     This file
-- fonctions.c     All the functions regarding the power method
+- `fonctions.c`   All the functions regarding the power method
-- fonctions.h     Header file containing the function declaration regarding the power method
+- `fonctions.h`   Header file containing the function declaration regarding the power method
-- main.c          Source file
+- `main.c`        Source file

 ### HOW TO RUN